How to Buy Dormant Companies in US [Step-by-Step Guide]

 3. Frequently Asked Questions

-How to Buy Dormant Companies in US
+How to Buy Dormant Companies in the US?

 To buy dormant companies in the US, you will need to contact a registered agent that offers this service.
 In most cases, a registered agent will have a portfolio of companies in various states, of varying ages, and for a wide range of prices.